GrzywN/password-generator-app/docs/README.md

 - Add ErrorBoundary and some kind of notifier.
 (Error state)
 - Extract initial AppState to utils, make a wrapper for testing with it.
-- Improve order of CSS properties, make a style guide for that.
 - Improve shuffle() function and its specs.
 - Improve solution based on FrontendMentor validator and other people's opinions.
 - Write docs for the entire app flow and how it works.